VNG-Realisatie/nlx/docs/content/get-started/create-certificates.md

 - **Country Name**, enter any value
 - **State**, enter any value
 - **Locality Name**, enter any value
 - **Organization Name**, please enter a URL-friendly value.
-Also make sure this value is unique for the network in the [directory overview](https://directory.demo.nlx.io) as we do not check for uniqueness yet.<br>A good value could be: `an-awesome-organization`.
+Also make sure this value is unique for the network in the [directory overview](https://directory.demo.nlx.io) as we do not check for uniqueness yet.<br>A good value could be: `my-organization`.
 - **Organization Unit Name**, enter any value
 - **Common name**, when you would like to offer your API's to the NLX network make sure this corresponds to your external hostname.
-For this guide we will use `an-awesome-organization.nl`.
+For this guide we will use `my-organization.nl`.
 - **Email Address**, enter any value
 - **A challenge password**, leave empty